Ways to decorate a Christmas tree

 There are zillions of ways to decorate a Christmas tree for holiday celebrations

-- The Blue Spruce is a sturdy, symmetrical tree, tolerant of heavy decorations because of the stiff branches.
-The color ranges from powdery blue to dark green.
-It is a nicely shaped tree.
+• The Blue Spruce is a sturdy, symmetrical tree, tolerant of heavy decorations because of the stiff branches.
+The color ranges from powdery blue to dark green, a great tree for this season,

-- A popular Christmas tree, the Leland Cypress, projects a feathery look and has upright branches.
+• A popular Christmas tree, the Leland Cypress, projects a feathery look and has upright branches.
 It smells good and for those who are allergic to other kinds of yuletide trees this is the tree to pick.
-The foliage is dark green to gray in color.
+The foliage is dark green to gray.

-- The most common Christmas tree is the Scotch Pine.
-It’s dark green, does not lose it’s needles easily, is aromatic and open, which allows more room for ornaments.
+• The most common Christmas tree is the Scotch Pine.
+It’s dark green, does not lose its needles easily, and is aromatic and open, which allows more room for ornaments.

 Start with lights